lsst-dm/dm_dev_guide/stack/conda.rst

    conda search -c nodefaults  -c conda-forge rubin-env

 This command will print out only production ready ``rubin-env`` versions.
+It's best to start from a fresh shell when running bin/deploy to avoid confusion.
 To change the ``rubin-env``:

 .. code-block:: bash